LR parser: Constructing the action and goto tables

-The reader may verify that this results indeed in the action and goto table that were presented earlier on.
+The reader may verify that these steps produce the action and goto table presented earlier.

 A note about LR(0) versus SLR and LALR parsing

 Only step 4 of the above procedure produces reduce actions, and so all reduce actions must occupy an entire table row, causing the reduction to occur regardless of the next symbol in the input stream.
 This is why these are LR(0) parse tables: they don't do any lookahead (that is, they look ahead zero symbols) before deciding which reduction to perform.
 A grammar that needs lookahead to disambiguate reductions would require a parse table row containing different reduce actions in different columns, and the above procedure is not capable of creating such rows.

 Refinements to the LR(0) table construction procedure (such as SLR and LALR) are capable of constructing reduce actions that do not occupy entire rows.
 Therefore, they are capable of parsing more grammars than LR(0) parsers.